DAppDevConsulting/EasyTCR/README.md

 * `src/defaultLocalization.json` default/fallback localization file.

 ### Deploying
-To completely install all dependencies via `npm install` you have to add an SSH key of the machine you're working on in order to pull a [ethereum-tcr-api](https://gitlab.com/ethereum-tcr/ethereum-tcr-api).
+To completely install all dependencies via `npm install` you have to add an SSH key of the machine you're working on in order to pull a [ethereum-tcr-api](https://gitlab.com/ethereum-tcr/ethereum-tcr-api) package.